s-tags/cell-5-paid-trial-frontend/README.md

-# Cell 5 Trail Project
+# Cell 5 Trial Project

 This project was bootstrapped with Create react App Typescript template.